DimiTech/dimitech.github.io/_posts/2019-07-20-how-to-become-an-expert-part-1.md

 Another great way to push yourself is to attend local meetups and user groups.
 You can find these on the internet, just search for '`[your_city] programming or technology meetups`'.
-If you don't live in a biger city with an active IT culture, try travelling to the nearest one in order to attend.
+If you don't live in a bigger city with an active IT culture, try traveling to the nearest one in order to attend.

 If you're a beginner, a lot of the meetup talks/speeches/presentations will fly over your head.
 It will be too much for you to handle.
 The speakers / other